 Energy is everywhere around us: in the river that spins the mill wheel, in the engine of a car, in the water of the pan that we heat, in the force of the wind that spins the wind turbines… and even in our human body!
-A better management of the resources is crucial in this day and age and specialists like, for instance, eZ-Nergy are here to help us succeed!
+A better management of the resources is crucial in this day and age and specialists in energy tradingare here to help us succeed!

 Supplied by the sun, the wind, the heat of the earth, waterfalls, tides or the growth of plants, renewable energies generate little or no waste or polluting emissions.
 They contribute to the fight against the greenhouse effect and CO2 emissions into the atmosphere.